jaycieliu/IDX-Exchange-Summer-2026-DS-Intern/README.md

 **Week 5 deliverables completed:**

+- Revised Week 2-4 documentation and methodology summaries.
+- Updated Week 3 preprocessing with school-district enrichment and corrected validation/test split.
+- Updated Week 4 Linear Regression baseline to use validation for model selection.
 - Built additional regression models for predicting `ClosePrice`.
-- Used the same modeling setup as Week 4:
+- Used the same locked modeling setup as Week 4:
   - Train: `2025-04` to `2026-03`
   - Validation: `2026-04`
   - Test: `2026-05`